-Encapsulation Meaning: In object-oriented computer programming languages, the notion of encapsulation (or OOP Encapsulation) refers to the bundling of data, along with the methods that operate on that data, into a single unit.
+Encapsulation in OOP Meaning: In object-oriented computer programming languages, the notion of encapsulation (or OOP Encapsulation) refers to the bundling of data, along with the methods that operate on that data, into a single unit.
 Many programming languages use encapsulation frequently in the form of classes.
 A class is a program-code-template that allows developers to create an object that has both variables (data) and behaviors (functions or methods).
 A class is an example of encapsulation in computer science in that it consists of data and methods that have been bundled into a single unit.

 Encapsulation may also refer to a mechanism of restricting the direct access to some components of an object, such that users cannot access state values for all of the variables of a particular object.
 Encapsulation can be used to hide both data members and data functions or methods associated with an instantiated class or object.